MileHacker Logo

 Make the most of your sightseeing with these practical recommendations.

 To avoid masses of people and intense midday heat, visit popular sites early in the morning right after opening or late in the afternoon.
 The light is also softer and more suitable for photography.
 The higher levels of the Asclepieion offer spectacular sunset views.
 Neratzia Castle also offers a great vantage point for sunset photos of the harbor.
-For sweeping views of Kos Town and the citadel, walk along the harbor promenade.
-The causeway resulting in the castle holds iconic photo opportunities.
+For sweeping views of Kos Town and the castle, wander down the harbor promenade.
+The causeway leading to the castle holds iconic photo opportunities.
 Traveling during the shoulder season (May, early June, September, October) brings significantly fewer crowds at all the sights, allowing for a more relaxed and personal exploration.
-Meander through the smaller side streets and alleys of Kos Town'the Historic District.
+Meander through the smaller side streets and alleys of The Port of kos'the Historic District.
 You will discover hidden gems, charming cafes, and quieter spots away from the main tourist thoroughfares.
 While well-known, Antimachia Castle often sees fewer crowds than Neratzia Castle.

 Photography Hotspots